 When your body has enough essential nutrients it will not crave extremely sweet things.
 For an occasional treat or special occasion though, here are some of the best.
 Ideally keep sweeteners for occasional (not daily) use.
 Stevia is OK to use regularly or daily.

 Stevia: this herb is 300 times sweeter than sugar but contains no calories.
-Unlike sugar, Stevia will not damage your health.
+Unlike sugar, Stevia appears to be reasonably harmless.
 Source pure stevia drops (e.g. Sweet Drops of Stevia) from good health stores, including Nourish but be careful to avoid so-called stevia products that contain chemical sweeteners.
 One brand actually contains sucralose, which, like aspartame, is a toxic chemical sweetener.
 A good stevia product will be made from stevia glycosides, stevia leaf powder or a combination of stevia and erythritol.
 Artificial sweeteners maltodextrin, saccharin, aspartame and sucralose damage your bowel and deplete good bacteria too.

 Xylitol: find 100% pure xylitol in most health stores under various brand names.
 This is a granulated sweetener, derived from birch tree sap, that looks and tastes like white sugar.
 It can be used one for one as a substitute in recipes that call for sugar.
 It is low GI, safe for diabetics and does not upset blood sugar balance.
 Unlike chemical sweeteners it does not appear to have detrimental health effects though it can cause a loose bowel if you eat bucketloads of it.
 Make sure the product you buy is pure xylitol, a xylitol/erythritol or stevia mix.
 DO NOT GIVE XYLITOL TO DOGS.
 It is toxic to them.
 Xylitol stops tooth-decay bacteria sticking to your teeth which is why its found in sugar-free gums.

 Sweeteners – the best of the rest